nwtsai/tic-tac-toe/README.md

 Features:
 * Set a custom NxN size of the board
 * Travel in time throughout the history of the current game
+* Efficiently determine a winner with dynamic programming
+	* BONUS: Determining a winner of an NxN Tic Tac Toe board is a common interview question
+	* Theoretically, my application supports `N = [0, 2^53 - 1]`, the largest 64-bit floating point value that JavaScript can handle
+	* I've limited the maximum dimension to 45 so that the board can fit on a standard screen
 * Replay a specific set of moves
 * Keep track of whose turn it is